khakhalin/notes/keywords/sql.md

 Like a simple select query (without grouping and other fancy things obviously), just instead of SELECT you do: `UPDATE table1 SET col1=1, col2="dog" WHERE id=0;`.
 Be extra careful to always have a `WHERE` statement there, as without it the statement will still be valid; just it will update all records 😱.
 Updates can directly reference table fields, so things like `col1 = col1+1` are normal.
 Updates can also reference other tables by running a subquery, or doing a JOINT, or (in some versions) even by having a FROM sequence directly following the UPDATE part.

-Updating some rows in one column is possible ([ref](https://stackoverflow.com/questions/36872053/update-a-single-column-on-multiple-rows-with-one-sql-query)), but it seems cumbersome enough, so in practice it's probably easier to download these rows, update them locally, then delete them remotely, and re-insert. _The only risk, I guess, is that if you crash between deletion and insertion, data will be lost..._
+Updating some rows in one column is possible ([ref](https://stackoverflow.com/questions/36872053/update-a-single-column-on-multiple-rows-with-one-sql-query)), but it seems cumbersome enough, so in practice it's probably easier to download these rows, update them locally, then within one query, delete them remotely, and re-insert.

 ## Creating tables